Rei-SwitchBot/faq/en-us/Bot.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002303585175)

-3. If you have any questions about compatibility, please log in to the SwitchBot app → Profile → Feedback and contact us.
-We would appreciate it if you could provide us with the following information when you contact us.
+3. If you have any questions about compatibility, we would appreciate it if you could provide us with the following information when you contact us.

 A photo of your switch